What is an heir finder or locator service?

-Do I have to hire an heir finder or locator to claim my property?
+Do I have to hire an heir finder or locator service to claim my property?

-No. You can search for unclaimed property and file a claim on DOR's website.
+search for unclaimed property and file a claim on DOR's website.
 You can also visit

 missingmoney.com to search for unclaimed property nationwide.

-- a description and value of the property
+- A description of the property being claimed

-- name and address of the holder and whether the property is in the custody of the Department of Revenue
+- The name and address of the holder of the property

-The written agreement with an heir finder or locator must be submitted at the same time the claim for property is filed with the Department of Revenue.
-Without the agreement, we will not be able to speak with the heir finder or locator about your claim.
+The written agreement with an heir finder or locator service must be submitted at the same time the claim for property is filed with DOR.
+Without the agreement, DOR will not be able to speak with the heir finder or locator service about your claim.

-How much can an heir finder or locator charge for helping me with my claim?
+How much can an heir finder or locator service charge for helping me with my claim?

-If you enter into a contract with an heir finder or locator, they cannot charge you a fee in excess of 20% of the actual value of the property recovered.
+If you sign a contract with an heir finder or locator service, they cannot charge you a fee in excess of 10% of the actual value of the property recovered.

-Does the locator agreement/contract need to be filed at the time the claim is submitted?
+Does the locator service agreement/contract need to be filed at the time the claim is submitted?

-Yes, per state law the agreement must be submitted with the claim to be valid.
+Yes, the agreement must be submitted with the claim to be valid.

-How does the unclaimed property process work if I hire an heir finder or asset locator?
+How does the unclaimed property process work if I hire an heir finder or locator service?

-The heir finder or locator works with you to gather additional information (if needed) to process your claim.
-Once the claim is processed, we pay you the total amount you are owed.
-You are then responsible for paying the heir finder or locator.
+The heir finder or locator service works with you to gather additional information (if needed) to process your claim.
+Once the claim is processed, DOR will pay you the total amount you are owed.
+You are then responsible for paying the heir finder or locator service.

 All correspondence is sent directly to you, including payment.
-The heir finder or locator may request a copy of any letters regarding the claim from the Department of Revenue.
+The heir finder or locator service may request a copy of any letters regarding the claim from DOR.

 How do I file a complaint about an heir finder or locator service?